oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 *…when you require advanced security.*

-If your project needs advanced security beyond typical HTTPS encryption, such as with banking applications, an RWA is less likely able to meet those requirements.
+If your project needs advanced security beyond typical HTTPS encryption, such as with banking applications, an RWA is less likely to be able to meet those requirements.

 ### Not Discoverable Via App Store